The Blinking White Dragon-Writer’s Block

-You simply are not allowed to use this as a limiting belief to prevent you from reaching goals.
+You simply are not allowed to use writer’s block as a limiting belief to prevent you from reaching goals.

-At the end of the day if you are going to be a professional the luxury of having writer’s block is not an option …
+At the end of the day, if you are going to be a professional writer the luxury of having writer’s block is not an option.

 “All Writing Is Difficult But Amazing With What You Do IF You Refuse To Give Up.”
 Octavia E Butler

-A glass of whiskey does wonders for my writer’s block.
+A glass of whiskey or wine does wonder for my writer’s block.

 Let me know if you have another way to slay this beast.

-Please share, would love to hear your questions and or comments.
+Please share, I would love to hear your questions and or comments.